DworkinLab/GettingStartedDworkinLab/GettingStarted_DataAnalysis.md

 keeping yourself organized, efficient and sane before, during, and after data analysis
 ===========================================================

-## -This is a draft outline, not to be used yet.-
+## -This is a draft outline, not everything is here yet.-

 ## Why be so precise about how we organize our data and analysis scripts?
 Why go to such extremes about how we organize data and scripts?
 It turns out that most people (including me), left to their own devices, will end up with a morass of analysis scripts, various copies of the data (which have been edited in different ways).
 Often all of these scripts, copies of data and figures end up in a single folder.
 Anyone who has gone back to their own data and analysis after 6 months knows that it can be incredibly difficult or impossible to reconstruct their own work.
 So how on earth would anyone else (including your PI) be able to do so.